slsu0424/slsu0424.github.io/_posts/2023-07-27-encoding-pubmed-abstracts-for-nlp-tasks.md

 ## Conclusion

 In this tutorial, we explored one-hot encoding, a very simple way to convert categorical variables for natural language processing tasks.
 By taking a subset of PubMed abstracts, we were able to see how this approach becomes highly inefficient with larger vocabularies.
-These inefficiencies are due to lack of relationships between words, as well as a sparse and highly-dimensional feature space.
+Some of these inefficiencies are due to a lack of understanding relationships between words, as well as a sparse and highly-dimensional feature space.

 There have been different techniques that have improved upon the limitations of one-hot encoding, and they have worked increasingly well with neural networks.
 I will explore these in future posts.